Never-95/ECS657U-Platformer-Main/README.md

    `git clone https://github.com/Never-95/ECS657U-Platformer-Main.git`

-2.Open Unity Hub and select the cloned project folder
+2. Open Unity Hub and select the cloned project folder

    Make sure the Unity version matches the version of the project (2023.1)

 # Testing the Project

-1.Open the Scenes folder and load the main scene.
+1. Open the Scenes folder and load the main scene.

-2.Press the Play button in Unity to test gameplay features.
+2. Press the Play button in Unity to test gameplay features.